 - A speculum is placed into your vagina to allow view of your cervix, which will then be cleaned.

 - The loaded catheter is placed through your cervix and into the uterus using ultrasound guidance.
-You may feel some minor discomfort when the catheter is passing through your cervix.
+You may feel some minor discomfort when the catheter passes through your cervix.

 - Today’s standard practice is to transfer only one embryo at a time to minimize the chance of multiples.
 The other remaining embryos from your earlier IVF cycle remain frozen for potential future use.

-- You will rest for about 15 minutes or more after the procedure.
+- After the procedure, you will rest for about 15 minutes.

-- Follow-up instructions will be given and bloodwork scheduled for 4-7 days post transfer with a pregnancy test scheduled fourteen days post transfer.
+- Follow-up instructions will be given, and bloodwork is scheduled for 4-7 days after the transfer.
+A pregnancy test is scheduled fourteen days after the transfer.

 Frozen Embryo Transfer Calendar